 The first wife of Claudius Boatman, and the mother of most of his children except William and Nancy, Marie’s last name is often said to be Reed or Reid, although this is sometimes contested by those who believe Marie Reed was the wife of Claudius Jr. Probably born around 1732, it’s most likely she was French or of French descent, and not English.
 It’s said Marie died in the John Lee Massacre near Winfield, Pennsylvania on August 16th 1782, and is thought to be buried on the site.

 Margaret Boatman, daughter – born about 1752, died about 1786

 Margaret was born around 1752 and passed away about 1786; the family was in New Rochelle by 1755, which makes Margaret’s birth location uncertain.
 She married John Morrison, and is said to have been the mother of at least three children: Marcy (Marcia), John and Samuel, and possibly a Nancy, Zalen, Anna and others.
-The dates given for the birth of Margaret’s children predate the Boatman family’s entry into Pennsylvania; perhaps Margaret was married more than once.
+The dates most usually given in published genealogies for the birth of Margaret’s children predate the Boatman family’s entry into Pennsylvania; perhaps Margaret was married more than once.

 Fanny “Francoise” Boatman, daughter – born about 1755, died bet 1844 – 47

 Fanny was born around 1755, most likely in New Rochelle, Westchester, New York, as that is where the Boatman family was living at the time.
 Some say her birth was in France or even more improbably, Pennsylvania, and a record of her baptism is said to be at the “English” church in New Rochelle.
 Possibly married more than once, she married John English, Sr, around the close of the Revolution.
 During the early years of their marriage, the young family moved from the Island where John lived on the West Branch to the one they subsequently bought opposite Jersey Shore on Pine Creek, now in Cummings township.